 Where to study

-During the study period, pupils should stay at home in order to study.
+All S4/5/6 pupils have study leave during the entire exam period.
+During this time, pupils should stay at home in order to study.
 If you do not wish your child to have study leave at home please write to your child’s Head of House (Depute Rector) as soon as possible.
 Pupils who come in to school on a day when they have no examinations MUST “sign in” at reception on arrival and “sign out” when they leave.
 This is essential to comply with Health and Safety regulations.
 On days when pupils study at home, they must be at home and not around the school or village streets.
 Any pupils found to be abusing “study leave” in this way will be instructed to return to school immediately and parents will be informed.

 Balfron High School has a very clear policy on the wearing of School Uniform.
 SQA exams take place in the school environment and the standards that we expect from our pupils are unchanged.
 Pupils must attend all their exams wearing full school uniform and behave in the positive manner that we would normally expect.